ChiranMC/License-Plate-Recognition-System/README.md

 # Computer Vision Coursework [Part-B]
 # License Plate Recognition with YOLOv8 + OCR

-This project implements **License Plate Recognition (LPR)** using **YOLOv8** for plate detection and **EasyOCR** for character recognition.
+This project was made for the completion of my computer vision module on my campus This project implements **License Plate Recognition (LPR)** using **YOLOv8** for plate detection and **EasyOCR** for character recognition.
 It supports **training custom models**, **evaluating performance**, and running inference on **images, video files, or live webcam streams**.

 ---